kristianmandrup/ai-component/lib/creator/Creator.md

 Creates a new component at the location specified (or uses the default component location `src/components`).
 You can specify a layout (skeleton) for the component files to be generated.

-Currently there is a `simple` layout only:
+Currently only a `simple` layout is included:

 ```
 /contact